ClioPatria/ClioPatria/README.md

 querying by means of rdf(Subject,   Predicate,  Object).
 ClioPatria adds the following:

-    - A SPARQL server <br>
+  - *A SPARQL server*
   This processes HTTP SPARQL requests.
 The server also includes support for SeRQL and the Sesame (www.openrdf.org) HTTP protocol.

-    $ Reasoning libraries :
+  - *Reasoning libraries*
   Called entailment modules.
 See entailment/README.txt

-    $ User administration :
+  - *User administration*
   Create users, provide OpenID services, use external OpenID authorization and connect users to right-tokens.

-    $ A web-based developers front-end :
+  - *A web-based developers front-end*
   This provides provides browsing the RDF, loading and unloading graphs, testing queries interactively, browsing the documentation of HTTP services and source-code.

-    $ Web-page generation components :
+  - *Web-page generation components*
   Server-side components to render an RDF resource or literals with a link to the development UI, render simple graphs, etc.

-    $ Additional libraries :
+  - *Additional libraries*
   These are additional components to the http and semweb libraries that may become part of SWI-Prolog in the future.
-Examples are lib/semweb/rdf_optimise.pl to optimise rdf-control-structures and
-    lib/semweb/rdf_abstract.pl to transform graphs represented as
+Examples are lib/semweb/rdf_optimise.pl to optimise rdf-control-structures and lib/semweb/rdf_abstract.pl to transform graphs represented as rdf(S,P,O) terms.
-    rdf(S,P,O) terms.

 ## Installation